-In the province of Ontario there are presently many periods when low price non-fossil power exports and constraint of non-fossil generation capacity are used to match total generation to the UES load.
+In the province of Ontario there are presently many periods when low price non-fossil power exports and constraint on non-fossil generation capacity are used to match total generation to the UES load.
 The contemplated IES would provide the IESO revenue producing dispatchable load.
 The concept is to sell surplus Ontario generated non-fossil electricity at a discount to parties in Ontario that can effectively use it when it is available.

 IES loads should not be energized while fossil fueled generation is dispatched "on".
 However, for a large fraction of a year fossil fueled generation is "off" and non-fossil generation is either constrained to varying degrees or is exported at a very low price.

 Approximately 25% of the existing non-fossil electricity generation capacity in Ontario is presently going to waste for lack of an IES rate offering that enables sale of IES energy in Ontario without impacting the UES.
-The loss of revenue to the Ontario electricity system arising from lack of an IES rate is currently about $2 billion per year.
-The extra expenditure by Ontario consumers on fossil fuels arising from lack of an IES rate is another $2 billion per year.
-This $4 billion per year financial loss will increase every year due to ongoing construction of additional renewable generation.
+The loss of revenue to the Ontario electricity system arising from lack of an IES rate is currently over $1 billion per year.
+The extra expenditure by Ontario consumers on fossil fuels due to lack of an IES rate is another $2 billion per year.
+This over $3 billion per year financial loss will increase going forward due to ongoing construction of additional renewable generation.

 Financially enabling behind the meter energy storage at generators and load customers would lead to further electricity system cost reductions via load factor improvement.

-The IESO will directly control, via the Internet, the enable/disable control function of all IES loads.
+The IESO and LDCs will directly control, via the Internet, the enable/disable control function of all IES loads.
 The plan is for the IESO to use IES loads in place of dispatched generation to match total grid connected non-fossil generation to total grid connected load.